Cloud-SPAN/experimental_design01-casestudies/_episodes/02-design.md

 teaching: 20
 exercises: 10
 questions:
+- How many replicates do I need?
+- What controls do I need
-- Replication - types and number
+- What are sequence coverage and depth
-- Controls types of
 objectives:
 - understand the difference between biological and technical replication
-- important of controls
+- understand important of controls
+- understand depth and coverage
 keypoints:
 - "X,Y,Z are important and should be looked at when deigning experiments"

 ---

-# Design
+# Replication

-coverage: highly conserved, needs lower coverage is snp
+general

+## Biolocial replication

+## Technical Replication